Mechanistic Interpretability as Statistical Estimation: A Variance Analysis: Results

-We next evaluate the robustness of circuit discovery to the value of hyperparameters within the EAP-IG framework.
-Figure \ref{fig:main_mds} (in the introduction) provides a visual summary of how varying multiple parameters at once leads to a high diversity in circuits found in gpt2-small for the IOI task.
+We next evaluate the robustness of circuit discovery to the value of hyperparameters.
+Figure~\ref{fig:main_mds} (in the introduction) provides a visual summary of how varying multiple parameters at once leads to a high diversity in circuits found in gpt2-small for the Greater-Than task.

-Table \ref{tab:llama-instruct} provides a detailed analysis for Llama-3.2-1B-Instruct across all tasks.
-For each task, we report the circuit error, size, and Jaccard similarity to the median circuit for different EAP variants and hyperparameters.
-The results show considerable variation in the discovered circuits depending on the configuration.
-For instance, in the Greater-Than task, the Jaccard similarity to the median circuit ranges from 0.086 to 1.
-Similarly, for the IOI task, some circuits have a Jaccard similarity of 1 to the median, while others are as low as 0.071.
-This indicates that the choice of EAP variant and hyperparameters can lead to substantially different circuits, and highlights the importance of reporting these choices and assessing their impact on the final results.
+Since the data signal is noisy, we hypothesize that the resulting circuit is heavily influenced by the choices of estimator $\mathcal{E}$ and aggregation $\mathcal{A}$.
+Table~\ref{tab:llama-instruct} confirms this for Llama-Instruct.
+In the Greater-Than task, changing the aggregation method of EAP-IG-inputs from "sum" to "median" and the patching method from "mean" to "patching" drops the Jaccard similarity to the median circuit to 0.086, effectively returning almost a disjoint subgraph.
+In IOI, the overlap between EAP-IG-inputs and Clean-corrupted is also negligible (0.071).
+This implies that different EAP variants are not converging on the same circuit, but are instead isolating different artifacts of the high-variance edge distribution.